typetron/typetron.org/docs/index.md

 ## Introduction

-**Typetron** is a modern Node.js framework, written in [**Typescript**](http://www.typescriptlang.org/), that allows you to build fully-featured applications.
-Typetron is best suited for small sized to enterprise level apps.
+Typetron is a modern Node.js framework, written in [Typescript](http://www.typescriptlang.org/), that allows you to build fully-featured applications.
+Typetron can be used to build any app at any size.
 Most of the core packages it uses were built from scratch, in Typescript, in order to preserve the performance of the framework.

 ### Features
-Typetron aims to have all the features necessary for building any web app possible without the need for you to search for a package to use.
+Typetron aims to have all the features necessary for building any web app possible so you don't need to to search for a package to use.
 Almost all the packages it has were built from scratch and are available in the framework out of the box.
-This was done to ensure that all the features you are using benefit from the latest language features.
+This was done to ensure that all the features you are using benefit from the latest language and platform features.
-Also, every package can be tuned for performance or updated in no time if needed.
+Also, every package can be tuned for performance or updated in no time if needed, by the community.

-Some of the big features **Typetron** offers are:
+Some of the features _Typetron_ aims offers are:

-###### _(checked boxes = started implementation)_
 * [x] Routing
 * [x] Controllers
 * [x] Middleware